Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Introduction

 \section{Introduction}

-For a classical compact manifold $\mathcal M$ of odd dimension $d$, the odd Chern character pairs with the $K_1$ group of homotopically equivalent invertible matrices defined over $\mathcal M$, like the even Chern character pairs with the $K_0$ group of homotopically equivalent idempotents defined over a compact manifold of even dimension \cite{ParkBook2008fh}.
+For a classical compact manifold $\mathcal M$ of odd dimension $d$, the odd Chern character pairs with the $K_1$ group of classes of homotopically equivalent invertible matrices defined over $\mathcal M$, like the even Chern character pairs with the $K_0$ group of classes of homotopically equivalent idempotents defined over a compact manifold of even dimension \cite{ParkBook2008fh}.
 In the odd-dimensional case, the result of the pairing is the odd Chern number:

 which assigns an integer value to the homotopy class $[U]$ of a smooth function $U$ on $\mathcal M$ with values in the invertible matrices.
 This topological invariant is often referred to as generalized winding number because the case $d=1$ is precisely the winding number.
-In this case, the Noether-Gohberg-Krein index theorem states that the integer $\Ch_1 (U)$ is equal to the index of the Toeplitz operator associated to $U$.
-The main mathematical result of this paper is to prove such an index theorem also for the case of odd dimension $d>1$ and for an adequate generalization of $\Ch_d (U)$ for $U$ lying in a crossed product algebra of covariant operators.
-This is to be seen as yet another situation where Connes' program of non-commutative geometry \cite{Connes:1994wk} can be carried out.
-More precisely, let $(\Omega,T,\mathbb{Z}^d,\bm P)$ be a C$^*$-dynamical system given by a compact topological space $\Omega$ furnished with an action $T$ of $\mathbb{Z}^d$ and an invariant and ergodic probability measure $\bm P$.
-Associated to it is the reduced crossed product algebra of families of covariant operators.
-Given a family of covariant (under a projective representation of $\mathbb Z^d$, see Section~\ref{NCBT} for details), invertible operators $U=(U_\omega)_{\omega \in \Omega}$ on $\ell^2(\mathbb{Z}^d,\mathbb{C}^N)$ satisfying for some $A,\lambda>0$ the condition:
+In this case, the Noether-Gohberg-Krein index theorem \cite{No,GK} states that the integer $\Ch_1 (U)$ is equal to the index of the Toeplitz operator associated to $U$.
+The main mathematical result of this paper is to prove such an index theorem also for the case of odd dimension $d>1$, and for an adequate generalization of $\Ch_d (U)$ for $U$ lying in a crossed product algebra.
+This is to be seen as yet another situation where Connes' program of non-commutative geometry \cite{Con2} can be carried out.
+More precisely, let $(\Omega,T,\mathbb{Z}^d,\mathbb P)$ be a C$^*$-dynamical system given by a compact topological space $\Omega$ furnished with an action $T$ of $\mathbb{Z}^d$ and an invariant and ergodic probability measure $\mathbb P$.
+Associated to it is the reduced crossed product algebra of families of covariant operators under a projective representation of $\mathbb Z^d$ (see Section~\ref{Algebras} for details).
+Given a family of covariant, unitary operators $U=\{U_\omega\}_{\omega \in \Omega}$ on $\ell^2(\mathbb{Z}^d,\mathbb{C}^N)$ satisfying the condition